arpitjain799/alacorder/README.md

 ### **For more advanced queries, the `alac` module can extract fields and tables from case records with just a few lines of code.**

-* Call `alac.config(input_path, tables_path = '', archive_path = '')` and assign it to a variable to hold your configuration object.
+* Call `alac.config(input_path, table_path = '', archive_path = '')` and assign it to a variable to hold your configuration object.
 This tells the imported Alacorder methods where and how to input and output.
-If `tables_path` and `archive_path` are left blank, `alac.parse…()` methods will print to console instead of export.
+If `table_path` and `archive_path` are left blank, `alac.parse…()` methods will print to console and return the DataFrame object.

 * Call `alac.writeArchive(config)` to export a full text archive.
-It's recommended that you create a full text archive and save it as a `.pkl.xz` file before making tables from your data.
+It's recommended that you create a full text archive (`.pkl.xz`) file before making tables from your data.
 Full text archives can be scanned faster than PDF directories and require significantly less storage.
 Full text archives can be imported to Alacorder the same way as PDF directories.

 * Call `alac.parseTables(config)` to export detailed case information tables.
-If export type is `.xls`, `.xlsx` or `.pkl.xz`, the `cases`, `fees`, and `charges` tables will be exported.
-Otherwise, you can select which table you would like to export.
+If export type is `.xls` or `.xlsx`, the `cases`, `fees`, and `charges` tables will be exported.

 * Call `alac.parseCharges(config)` to export `charges` table only.

 * Call `alac.parseFees(config)` to export `fee` tables only.

+* Call `alac.parseCases(config)` to export case information without charge information.

 ```python